Common Breast Lumps

 What is sclerosing adenosis?

-Sclerosing adenosis is a breast condition that involves excessive growth of tissues
+Sclerosing adenosis is a breast condition that involves excessive tissue growth in

-in the breast's lobules, often resulting in breast pain.
-While these changes in the
+the breast's lobules.
+This often causes breast pain.
+These changes in the breast tissue

-breast tissue are microscopic, they may show up on mammograms as calcifications and
+are microscopic.
+But they may show up on mammograms as calcifications and can produce